lukesterlee/AccessTube/ProjectProposal.md

   *  Baseline features you plan to implement by Demo 1 (what + why).
   *  Bonus features you plan to implement if baseline features are completed in time (what + why).
   *  A wireframe of the app.
+  *

+Yes.
+AccessTube is technology designed to let individuals watch legal online content whenever and wherever they like.
+Just like the broadcast DVR and the VCR before it, PlayLater is designed for personal use and convenience.

 ## Execution
 Please describe how you will build this app.
 Include: